 The palace complex is in the centre of Bhaktapur, which is also famously known as Khwopa, about 13 km away from the capital city.

 Rumours have it that there were overall 99 courtyards in the palace while only six remain to this date.
-The Bhaktapur Durbar Square suffered significant severe damages during the 1934 and 2105 earthquake.
+The Bhaktapur Durbar Square suffered significant severe damages during the 1934 and 2105 earthquakes.
 It was recognised as a World Heritage Site by UNESCO in 1979.

 The major attractions of this palace are: